 The following screenshots are mockups of an agent flanking a stationary machine gun.
 (I like to picture this as a Troika encounter from Gears of War.)
-The friendly agent is GREEN, the machine gun is RED, and cover is BLUE.
-The machine gun has a limited firing arc, allowing it to only fire on ORANGE tiles.
+The friendly agent is green, the machine gun is red, and cover is blue.
+The machine gun has a limited firing arc, allowing it to fire only on orange tiles.

 We want our friendly AI to pick off the machine gunner from relative safety, moving to the nearest white tile where it has line of sight while avoiding as many orange tiles as possible.
 It's common to mark an area as undesirable by increasing its weight, artificially inflating the total distance of paths through that area.
 The problem is that in Unity, it's only practical to adjust the weights of pre-defined volumes, not individual nodes (tiles or polygons) based on arbitrary criteria like line of sight.
 Since we have no effective way to indicate that orange tiles are dangerous, the naive path takes our soldier straight through the kill zone.

 Whereas with proper weighting, the safest path looks like this: